AGLDWG/ldspider-tools/README.md

-Simple tools for using with the LDSpider
+Simple tools for using in conjunction with the LDSpider

 * stripURL.sh - Downloads a list of .au domains and sorts them into a text file